Philogy/meth-weth/README.md

 details on the implications of this view the [Security doc](./SECURITY.md).

 ### Function Dispatcher
-METH uses a constant gas function dispatcher that dispatches any function in its ABI in only 55-gas, the `receive` fallback function is dispatched in 54 gas.
-This is done by extracting unique bits from the selector, interpreting it as a jump destination and then doing a single direct selector comparison to ensure collisions are excluded.
+METH uses a constant gas function dispatcher that jumps to any function in its ABI in only 34-gas:

-A breakdown of the function dispatcher is done here:

 Step gas cost|Cumulative gas cost|Op-Code |Stack|Explanation
 -------------|---------------|------------------|-----|----------------